hugoalh/ghaction-laboratory/README.md

-# hugoalh's GitHub Action Laboratory
+# hugoalh's GitHub Laboratory

-A laboratory to test GitHub Actions.
+A GitHub laboratory to test everything.